Visiting the Fairy Bridge of Glen Creran & Photography Guide

 The exposure time and f/stop are included in the image captions.

-3. Shooting the Downstream Flowing Waters and the Fairy Bridge of Creran
+3. Shooting the Downstream Waters

 (Landscape shot with long exposure)